PowerShell/Community-Blog/Posts/Article.0001.ChangeDriveLetter.md

 post_title: Changing Drive Letters and Labels via PowerShell
 username: DoctorDNS
 Catagories: PowerShell, WMI
-Summary: SHows how to change a drive's letter and label using PowerShell and WMI
+Summary: Shows how to change a drive's letter and label using PowerShell and WMI
 ---

 # Change Drive Letters and Labels via PowerShell

-**Q:** I want to change the drive letter and the drive lavel for a new USB drive.
+**Q:** I want to change the drive letter and the drive label for a new USB drive.
 Is there a way with PowerShell>

 **A:**  Of course.
 You can use WMI and the CIM cmdlets.